It's Too Hot For Some Planes To Fly In Phoenix

 It's a known issue.
 But so far not a common-enough one to extend runways or do expensive plane redesigns.

+Waiting to fly at night is one solution.
+Another solution is to lighten the load, by limiting the number of passengers, or carrying less extra cargo.
+Shorter flights can still take off in the heat since they have less fuel to weigh down the aircraft.

-Coal Powered Steam Catapults (Score:3)
+Coal Powered Steam Catapults (Score:4, Funny)

 Time for the city of Phoenix to submit a federal DOE grant to install “goddamn steam” catapults to solve this problem and specify it to be coal fired will be a sure fire way to get approval.